COVID-19 UPDATE: Resources, information, and helpful tips to protect you and your family!

 - Liquor stores.
 Individuals may still buy wine and beer at grocery stores with PLCB licenses.

-The Pennsylvania Department of Transportation (PennDOT) announced that all branches will be closed for two weeks effective March 16.
-Due to the shutdown, driver licenses, identification cards, vehicle registrations and safety and emission inspections scheduled to expire on or before March 31, 2020 will now have an extended expiration date of April 30, 2020.
+The Pennsylvania Department of Transportation (PennDOT) announced that all branches will be closed effective March 16.
+Due to the shutdown, Driver licenses, photo ID cards and learner’s permits scheduled to expire from March 16, 2020 through April 30, 2020, the expiration date is now extended until May 31, 2020.
 For more information refer to PennDoT’s website.